-- Work with Results WA and agencies to create agency-specific performance measures and a public dashboard to publish outcomes - Convene a workgroup to establish standards for the collection, analysis, and reporting of disaggregated data - > Coordinate messages across the enterprise on the prospects and use of workforce data
+- Work with Results WA and agencies to create agency-specific performance measures and a public dashboard to publish outcomes - Convene a workgroup to establish standards for the collection, analysis, and reporting of disaggregated data - If necessary, use proxy measures first and then build out exact measures. - Coordinate messages across the enterprise on the prospects and use of workforce data

 The Office of Equity should set standards and expectations to ensure there is consistency in implementation across state government.
-It should convene a workgroup-composed of Results WA, agency staff, and community representatives-to establish standards for the collection, analysis, and reporting of disaggregated data regarding race and ethnicity, including subracial and subethnic populations.
+It should convene a workgroup-composed of Results WA, agency staff, and community representatives-to establish standards for the collection, analysis, and